woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 ## 1.0.0

-- The signature used to verify extentions webhook calls done by the Woodpecker server switched from using a shared-secret HMac singer to an async signer using an ed25519 key-pair.
-Read more about it at the [extensions docs]().
+- The signature used to verify extensions calls (like those used for the [config-extension](/docs/administration/external-configuration-api)) done by the Woodpecker server switched from using a shared-secret HMac to an ed25519 key-pair.
+Read more about it at the [config-extensions](/docs/administration/external-configuration-api) documentation.

 ## 0.15.0